cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ##### SPEC2000 & SPEC2006

-SPEC2000 and SPEC2006 have to be acquired separately.
+**SPEC2000 and SPEC2006 are proprietary and have to be acquired separately**.
 Once they are, they should be placed in a folder which we denote as *${SPEC_SRC}*.
 This folder should contain the following structure with the actual benchmarks residing in the CINT2000/CFP2000/CPU2006 folders:
 ```
   ${SPEC_SRC}/speccpu2000
   ${SPEC_SRC}/speccpu2000/benchspec